ysmood/nokit/doc/readme.tpl.md

 If you want nokit support coffee, you should install it like this:

+`npm i -g nokit commander coffee-cache coffee-script`

+> It's recommended to use coffee-cache, since large build project may
+> consume a large portion of your nofile's startup time.
+Of cause, it's
-`npm i -g nokit commander coffee-script`
+> optional, you may run `npm i -g nokit commander coffee-script` without
+> any problem.

 Same works with livescript:

 `npm i -g nokit commander Livescript`

-> Remarks: for the sake of boot performance, nokit will only load `coffee-script/register` by default.
+> Remarks: for the sake of boot performance, nokit will only load
+> `coffee-cache coffee-script/register`
+> by default.
 For livescript or other precompiler, you have to
 > set environment varialbe `nokitPreload` to what you want, such as on unix:
 > `export nokitPreload='Livescript coffee-script/register'`.
 Different module
 > names are separated by spaces.